 - A Fire Officer II candidate shall achieve a minimum grade of 70 percent on a written examination designed to test to the current edition of NFPA 1021 Standard, JPR Prerequisite Knowledge for the Fire Officer II level.
 The exam consists of 100 questions with a 90-minute time limit.
 Multiple choice and true/false questions can be expected. - If a Fire Officer II candidate who completed the required course does not achieve at least a grade of 70 percent, the person will be allowed up to two retests.
-If a minimum grade of 70 percent has not been attained after two retests, the candidate shall retake the entire course before again being allowed to write the examination.
+If a minimum grade of 70 percent has not been attained

-If advanced standing through an approved equivalent course was granted, no retest is permitted.
-Unsuccessful advanced standing candidates shall complete the required course before again being allowed to write the examination.
+- after two retests, the candidate shall retake the entire course before being allowed to reenter the certification process. - If advanced standing was granted, no retest is permitted.
+Unsuccessful advanced standing candidates shall complete the required course before being allowed to reenter the certification process.

-• A Fire Officer II candidate shall achieve a passing grade on a practical skills examination designed to test to the current Edition of NFPA 1021 Standard, JPR Prerequisite Skills for the Fire Officer II level.
-A Fire Officer II candidate shall complete 6 testing stations.
+A Fire Officer II candidate shall achieve a passing grade on a practical skills examination designed to test to the current Edition of NFPA 1021 Standard, JPR Prerequisite Skills for the Fire Officer II level.
 Practical skills examinations are graded on a pass/fail basis.
 A Fire Officer II shall safely and successfully complete all tasks within the selected skills stations of the examination to receive a passing grade.